Agnes Taaka

-Agnes Taaka also known as Taaka Agnes Wejuli (born 3 April 1980) is a Ugandan politician, Social Worker, and legislator.
+Agnes Taaka also known as Taaka Agnes Wejuli (born 3 April 1980) is a Ugandan politician, social worker, and legislator.
 She is the district woman representative of Bugiri District.
 She served in the ninth, tenth and eleventh Parliament of Uganda as the Member of Parliament.
 She belongs to the ruling political party, National Resistance Movement.
 She is the current Woman Member of Parliament of Bugiri District in period (2021-2026) after being declared as winner in the just concluded presidential and parliamentary elections in Uganda.

-Education and background
+Early life and education

-She is married.
+Agnes Taaka was born on 3 April 1980.
 She completed her Primary Leaving Examinations from Kigulu Girls Primary school in 1992 and later joined Bukoyo Senior Secondary School for her Uganda Certificate of Education in 1996.
 In 1999, Agnes joined Iganga Senior Secondary School for Uganda Advanced Certificate of Education (UACE).
 She was awarded a bachelor's degree of Arts in Social Science from Makerere University in 2004.
 Additionally in 2007, she went to advance her studies and was awarded a certificate in Law (Administrative Officers Law Course) from Law Development Centre, Kampala.
+She is married.